silexphp/Silex/doc/usage.rst

     ``Closure`` class, we will not make a distinction here.

 The return value of the closure becomes the content of the page.

+There is also an alternate way for defining controllers using a class method.
+The syntax for that is ``ClassName::methodName``.
+Static methods are also possible.

 Example GET route
 ~~~~~~~~~~~~~~~~~